QubitPi/management-blogs/docs/_posts/2022-07-28-knowledge-graph-embeddings.md

 #### Embedding procedure

 All the different knowledge graph embedding models follow roughly the same procedure to learn the semantic meaning of the facts.
 First of all, to learn an embedded representation of a knowledge graph, the embedding vectors of the entities and relations are initialized to random values.
 Then, starting from a training set until a stop condition is reached, the algorithm continuously optimizes the embeddings.
 Usually, the stop condition is given by the overfitting over the training set.
-Each iteration samples a batch of size $$b$$ from the training set, and for each triple of the batch a random corrupted fact i.e., a triple that does not represent a true fact in the knowledge graph.
+Each iteration samples a batch of size $$b$$ from the training set, and for each triple of the batch, a random corrupted fact i.e., a triple that does not represent a true fact in the knowledge graph.
 The corruption of a triple involves substituting the head or the tail (or both) of the triple with another entity that makes the fact false.
 The original triple and the corrupted triple are added in the training batch, and then the embeddings are updated, optimizing a scoring function.
 At the end of the algorithm, the learned embeddings should have extracted the semantic meaning from the triples and should correctly unseen true facts in the knowledge graph.